David Beal (photographer): Early life

 David Beal was born in Pinner, Middlesex, England on 24 May 1936, the elder brother of Tim (born 1942) and Susan (born 1946).
 His mother, Lillian Beal (née Waller) grew up in Bethnal Green, London, where her father Tom Waller was a fish monger.
 Beal's father, Kenneth Gordon John Beal, trained as a pattern maker in the North of England and was enlisted as a soldier in WWII but was discharged due to duodenal ulcer, then served in the Home Guard after the family moved north to Bramhope in Yorkshire, where after the war he was a salesman for machine tools.
-After primary school in Yorkshire, Beal attended Salvatorian College, Harrow, Weald.
+After primary school in Yorkshire, Beal attended Salvatorian College, in Harrow Weald, London.
 Around 1947, he adopted photography as a hobby, encouraged by an aunt, who helped him set up a darkroom.
 At that time the family lived beside the Thames river near Staines.

 In late 1951 the family migrated to Australia on the Strathnaver as 'Ten Pound Poms' arriving at Port Adelaide February 1952 before moving to Melbourne where his mother ran two milk bars.
 There, Beal spent his last school years at St Bede's College, Mentone where he started taking photographs, some of which, of a study tour through Victoria, were published as a double spread in The Catholic Weekly.
 He took evening classes to study cartography while working as assistant chainman to a surveyor, until the family moved again after his father was appointed manager of a Swedish steel company based in Adelaide, while his mother worked as a ledger machinist for Swallows biscuit company.